Ethics & Resposabilities

 We are building something that did not exist before.

-That means the rules are not written yet.
+That means the rules are still evolving.

 But the principles are clear:

-Agency over dependency.
+• Agency over dependency.

-Consent over convenience.
+• Consent over coercion.

-Humility over certainty.
+• Humility over hype.

 This is the code.